-Help students complete one English option.
+TDrawn into the Heart of Reading Help students complete one English option.

 Progressing With Courage: Lesson 2

-Progressing With Courage: Lesson 67 (Written Exercises 'B' only)

-Your own grammar program

 Key Idea: Practice language arts skills.

-Bible Quiet Time Unit 1 - Day 2 Bible Study: Read and complete the assigned pages in the following resource: ★ Faith at Work: Lesson 1 - Day Two p.
+Bible Quiet Time Bible Study: Read and complete the assigned pages in the following resource: Faith at Work: Lesson 1 - Day Two v.
 1-2 Prayer Focus: Get your copy of "Preparing Your Heart for Prayer" that you placed in your Bible on Day 1.
 Refer to the questions for confession.
 Then, pray a prayer of confession to admit or acknowledge your sins to God.
 After your prayer, write 'confession' at the bottom of today's lesson in Faith at Work above Day Three.
 Next to 'confession', either list key phrases or write a sentence to summarize your prayer.
-Last, place the copy of "Preparing Your Heart for Prayer" inside your Scripture Memory: Memorize Romans 12:1 from your Bible and recite it.
+Last, place the copy of "Preparing Your Heart for Prayer" inside your Bible.
+Scripture Memory: Memorize Romans 12:1 from your Bible and recite it.
 Music: Refer to p.
-18 in Hymns for a Kid's Heart as you sing with Track 1: "Praise to the Lord, the Almighty" (verse 1).
-Key Idea: Introduce the study of Romans.
+18 in Hymns for a Kid's Heart as you sing with Track 1: "Praise to the Lord, the Almighty" (verse 1) Key Idea: Introduce the study of Romans.

-Math Exploration

-Choose one of the math options listed below (see Appendix for details).
+Math Exploration Choose one of the math options listed below (see Appendix for details).

-\mathbf{X} Singapore Primary Mathematics 6A/6B, Principles of Mathematics: Book 1, or Principles of Mathematics: Book 2
+Sinaapore Primary Mathematics 6A/6B, Discovering Mathematics 1A/1B, 2A/2B, No-Nonsense Algebra or Videotext Algebra

 Your own math program

 Key Idea: Use a step-by-step math program.